(Also Called 'Endometrial Adenocarcinoma')

 - Diabetes - Diabetes has been linked to weight, but some studies suggest that diabetes by itself could be a risk factor for endometrial cancer.

 - Age - As females get older, the likelihood of endometrial cancer increases.
-Most endometrial cancers occur in women age 40 or older.
+Most endometrial cancers occur in women age

 - Early menstruation - If monthly periods begin before age 12, the risk for this cancer might increase as the uterus might be exposed to estrogen for more years.